yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/Other_Questions.md

 > - Related Reference : [徹底了解 Cloud Computing](https://www.ithome.com.tw/article/93006)
 <br/>

+10. What Does The Clean Code Mean To You?
+> - Testable, Readable, Maintainable.

+11. What Kind Of Strategy Do You Follow?
+> - TDD (Test Driven Development).

 ## Customized React Questions

 1. How Do You Deploy Your Code To The Production?